haowang1992/DSN/README.md

 ## Pre-trained Models

-Our trained models for Skethy Ext and TU-Berlin Ext with 64-d features in default setting can be downloaded from [here]().
+Our trained models for Skethy Ext and TU-Berlin Ext with 64-d features in default setting can be downloaded from [here, passwd: DSN2](https://pan.baidu.com/s/12L9hsoYxH9bglG9lnT6N_Q).
 Please modify the file name of pre-trained models to `model_best.pth.tar` then put it to the corresponding directory in `./cse_resnet50/checkpoint/`.

 For example, the path of pre-trained model for Sketchy Ext in default experimental setting should be: